matt-sd-watson/matt-sd-watson/README.md

 <br/>

-🔬 By day: programming, development, coding, statistics, CI/CD \
+🔬 programming, development, coding, statistics, CI/CD \
-🎓 By night: pursuing an online MSc. in Data Science, University of Texas at Austin \
+🎓 MSc. in Data Science, University of Texas at Austin \
 ⏰ Off the clock: I can be found in a 🛶 or seeking a new international adventure ✈️.
 Almost always looking for a good 🍺.

 <br/>